Sales Portal Surgeon Portal 844-294-3245 844-294-3245

 *Physician is a paid consultant of Treace Medical Concepts, Inc.

 WILLIAM DUKE, DPM: With the Lapiplasty® procedure, a cast or the use of a scooter to be non-weight-bearing is not required.
-You can walk within days after the procedure in a protected fashion in a cast or boot.
+Typically, patients can bear weight within 3-10 days after the procedure in a protected fashion in a cast or boot.1,2

 How long does it take to recover from a Lapiplasty® Procedure?